-Simon Crowther The killer blow to the budget being the change in the early reforms rules from an apprenticeship being a new job to one that can be based on substantial new skills development.
-Louise Doyle What wonderful news to be hearing during National Apprenticeship Week!!!!!!!!
-NOT!!
+The killer blow to the budget being the change in the early reforms rules from an apprenticeship being a new job to one that can be based on substantial new skills development.
+Louise Doyle

-AAC Apprenticeship Awards 2019 finalists celebrated in parliament It's an honour to make the final in two categories - especially national provider of the year 2019.
+Weir Training AAC Apprenticeship Awards 2019 finalists celebrated in parliament

+It's an honour to make the final in two categories - especially national provider of the year 2019.
 Bring on the big evening!!
-In-Comm Training ESFA apprenticeship assessment register needs to be 'purged' We would be extremely disappointed if EPA became the domain of awarding bodies only.
-Tim Buchanan Levy budget bust: government agency warns of imminent apprenticeship overspend Someone needs to get to the bottom of this.
+In-Comm Training ESFA apprenticeship assessment register needs to

+We would be extremely disappointed if EPA became the domain of awarding bodies only.
+Tim Buchanan Levy budget bust: government agency warns of imminent apprenticeship overspend

+Someone needs to get to the bottom of this.
 Any maths I do around this doesn't indicate the levy funds being spent.
 But funds are different to budget.
-The most plausible scenario to me is that the levv is budgeted to fund other things (non-levy) and/or go back to Treasury.
+The most plausible scenario to me is that the levy is budgeted to fund other things (non-levy) and/or go back to Treasury.
 Graham Howe REPLY OF THE WEEK NAO warns apprenticeship budget set to run out after DfE got its forecast wrong